 While head-down, the two (2) Performers fly this Pattern as a pair.
-The pair flies forwards over the Ring and then performs one-half outface Eagle passing under the Ring to head-up.
-Next, the pair flies backward over the Ring and performs a 360° pirouette and then performs one-half inface Reverse Eagle under the Ring to head-down.
+The pair flies forwards over the Ring and then performs a transition head-first through belly-down passing under the Ring to head-up.
+Next, the pair flies backward over the Ring and performs a 360° pirouette and then performs a transition feet-first through back-down under the Ring to head-down.